 - Value of taxable supply of goods or services, rate of tax and the amount of the tax credited to the recipient; and

-- Signature or digital signature of the supplier or his authorised representative.
+- Signature or digital signature of the supplier or his representative.

 Adjustment of tax liability

-The person who issues a credit note in relation to a supply of goods or services or both must declare the details of such credit note in the return for the month during which such credit note has been issued but not later than September following the end of the financial year in which such supply was made, or the date of furnishing of the relevant annual return, whichever is earlier.
-In other words, the output tax liability cannot be reduced in cases where credit note has been issued after September.
+The person who issues a credit note in relation to a supply of goods or services or both must declare the details.
+This details of such credit note in the return for the month during which such credit note but not later than September following the end of the financial year.
+This in which such supply was made, or the date of furnishing of the relevant annual return, whichever is earlier.
+In other words, the output tax liability cannot reduce in cases where credit note issue after September.

 Also Read: How to calculate GST?